Spindle black holes and mass-deformed ABJM: ansatz

 Finally, we can eliminate one of the scalar fields, $\lambda_i$, say $\lambda_3$, by the condition on the left hand side of \eqref{dw=0}.
 Hence, we have three independent integrals of motion in terms of two scalar fields, $\lambda_1$ and $\lambda_2$.
 As the integrals of motion have identical values at the poles, we find three algebraic equations with four unknowns, $(\lambda_{1N},\,\lambda_{1S} \,,\lambda_{2N},\,\lambda_{2S})$,

-Unlike the case for the Leigh-Strassler theory in \cite{Arav:2022lzo}, we are one equation short to solve for the values of all scalar fields at the poles.{\footnote {In \cite{Arav:2022lzo}, in the five-dimensional supergravity model, three $U(1)$ gauge fields, $F^i$, $i=1,2,3$, produce two conserved quantities, $\mathcal{E}_R(V,\alpha,\beta)$ and $\mathcal{E}_F(V,\alpha,\beta)$, where $V$ is again the warp factor and $\alpha$ and $\beta$ are the scalar fields.
+Unlike the case for the Leigh-Strassler theory in \cite{Arav:2022lzo}, we are one equation short to solve for the values of all scalar fields at the poles.{\footnote {In \cite{Arav:2022lzo}, in the five-dimensional supergravity model, three $U(1)$ gauge fields, $F^I$, $I=1,2,3$, produce two conserved quantities, $\mathcal{E}_R(V,\alpha,\beta)$ and $\mathcal{E}_F(V,\alpha,\beta)$, where $V$ is again the warp factor and $\alpha$ and $\beta$ are the scalar fields.
 One can fix $V$ from the flux quantization of $\left(s-Q_z\right)$ and fix $\beta$ from $\partial{W}=0$.
 Then $\mathcal{E}_R(\alpha_S)=\mathcal{E}_R(\alpha_N)$ and $\mathcal{E}_F(\alpha_S)=\mathcal{E}_F(\alpha_N)$ fix the values of the scalar field at the poles, $(\alpha_S,\alpha_N)$.
 The numbers of unknowns and the numbers of constraints from the conserved quantities match.
-The values of all the other fields at the poles are determined subsequently.}} We need to find an additional constraint to determine all the values of the fields at the poles.
-Furthermore, even if we find an additional constraint, the associated equations in \eqref{assoeq} are quite complicated and it appears to be not easy to solve them.
-We leave this crucial problem for the future study.
+The values of all the other fields at the poles are determined subsequently.}} We need to find an additional constraint to determine all the values of the fields at the poles and it will be found in the analysis of fluxes in the next subsection.